NREL/REopt_API/README.md

    NOTE: Virtual environments can be installed into any directory with any name.
 However, we already have the "env" directory in the .gitignore file so that the virtual environment is not version controlled if it is installed in MY-API-FOLDER.

-3. Activate the virtual environment, which you should do whenever you are using the API:
+4. Activate the virtual environment, which you should do whenever you are using the API:
    - `source env/bin/activate`

    NOTE: If you open a new terminal or command prompt the environment will need to be activated for that session.
 Also, you can activate the environment from any directory by providing the full path to the `source` command.

+#### FYI
-4. DO NOT DO THIS NOW, but for future reference, to deactivate the virtual environment simply `deactivate` from any directory.
+DO NOT DO THIS NOW, but for future reference, to deactivate the virtual environment simply `deactivate` from any directory.

 ## Step 4: Install Requirements